FB

 Rough Equivalence of English v.
 Metric Grades:

-So how do these different grades relate?
+So how do these different Grades relate?
 Is one that much stronger than another?
 How do the Metrics compare to the English grades?
-Here’s a simplified chart showing comparison for the bolt grades.
+Here is a simplified chart showing comparison for the bolt grades.

 What Bolts Grade 101